Monday, August 8, 2011

 Anyway, the blocks took me more than a month to sew.
 Once I finished them, I realized that the blocks together measured nearly twice the size of my entire living room.
 I considered renting space in the library or resorting to other bizarre venues for laying out my blocks.
 Luckily, my friends Rachel and Piper very generously agreed to allow me to use their dining room, even going so far as to remove almost all of the furniture in the room to accommodate this behemoth.

 I'm so glad I went to a friend's house at this stage because the diamond layout I had originally planned just wasn't working, and if I hadn't had another person there to corroborate my negative feelings about my chosen layout, I might have plowed ahead.
-But neither of us liked it, and finally I settled on a variation of the Barn Raising variation (haha): an off-center diamond.
+But neither of us liked it, and finally I settled on a variation of the "barn raising" variation: an off-center diamond.

 I hope you all had a productive weekend!